security-assignments/security-assignments.github.io/_labs/lab_security_onion.md

     This will create a directory `name.of.the.directory.where.you.want.to.save.the.carved_files` containing all of the files that Foremost carved out of the network stream.

     <div class='alert alert-info'><strong>Foremost stuck on "reading from stdin"?</strong> This happens when foremost cannot find the file you reference on <code>-i</code>.
 It will never end.
         <code>stdin</code> means that it is sitting there waiting for you to enter something, because it couldn't find an input otherwise.
         It's an odd behavior, but makes sense I guess in some programmer's mind.
-        Navigate to the directory where your input file is located, and <em>then</em> run foremost.
+Kill the process (<code>Ctrl+c</code>).
+Then, navigate to the directory where your input file is located, and <em>then</em> run <code>foremost</code>.
     </div>

     Inside your carved files directory, you will find a subdirectory for each file type recovered.
 For this analysis, you should see two subdirectories -- one for extracted `png` files,